 Origin of the Ant and the Grasshopper story in English

-The bedtime story of the ant and the grasshopper originates from the famous Aesop’s fables.
+The bedtime story of the ant and the grasshopper originates from the famous Aesop’s fables like the ant and the dove story.
 Since its origin, the ant and the grasshopper story for kids have undergone many changes in its versions.
 Despite the version of the ant and the grasshopper bedtime story for kids, the moral and the overall flow of the story remained similar.

 Moral of the Ant and the Grasshopper story